dalgama/Webtalky/README.txt

 To run project:
 - clone
 - inside of root folder run: npm i
-- inside of root folder run: npm runDev
+- inside of root folder run: npm run devStart
 This will create local server that has conection to AWS database

 Usage: